Enhancing the Self-Universality for Transferable Targeted Attacks: Experiment

-The evaluations are conducted on four attack scenarios using ResNet50, DenseNet121, VGGNet16 and Inceptionv3 as white-box models, respectively.
-We split LI into the locality of images and the feature similarity loss.
-Table \ref{tab:aba} show the results of different component combinations.
+\textbf{Effect of components.} The evaluations are conducted on four attack scenarios using ResNet50, DenseNet121, VGGNet16 and Inceptionv3 as white-box models, respectively.
+We split SU into the local inputs and the feature similarity loss.
+Table \ref{tab:aba} shows the results of different component combinations.
 As can be seen, both components improve targeted transferability.
 And the improvement of TASR gained from feature similarity loss is more significant.
-Combining all components increases the average TASR by 59.18\%.
-It demonstrates the effectiveness of each component in the proposed LI attack.
+It demonstrates the effectiveness of each component in the proposed SU attack.